 Caption: Mdm Chew (right) exercising with residents and learning to keep fit

 After assessing her needs, Mdm Chew was placed under the care of a befriender who would visit and check to see if she needed help.
-TOUCH Home Care’s occupational therapist helped Mdm Chew regain her mobility by prescribing a walking frame and taught her how to use it.
-A physiotherapist also put her on a 12-week rehabilitation programme to help her build muscle strength and endurance.
+TOUCH's physiotherapist helped Mdm Chew regain her mobility by prescribing a walking frame and taught her how to use it.
+She was also put on a nine-week rehabilitation programme to help her build muscle strength and endurance.

 A new chapter